If you are a crossbreed enthusiast who is after headstrong dogs, I suggest you include the extremely intelligent Cowboy Corgi at the top of your list.

 Food and Diet

-You should feed your Cowboy Corgi three times a day with high-quality dog food which you can easily purchase from Amazon or local stores.
-If you are unsure what will work for your dog, consult a veterinarian because they keep a list of kibbles that are proven to be beneficial to mixed breeds.
+You should feed your Cowboy Corgi three times a day with high-quality dog food.
+If you are unsure what will work for your dog, consult a veterinarian or a pet nutritionist who can recommend the best kibble that can be beneficial for your dog.

-Cowboy Corgis are prone to being overweight so you have to strictly control their food consumption.
-Only give them treats during training and don’t let them manipulate you to give them more just because.
+Cowboy Corgis are prone to being overweight, so you have to control their food consumption strictly.
+Only give them treats during training, and don’t let them manipulate you to give them more just because.

-Remember that these dogs are very smart and there are instances that they will try to outsmart you to get more food.
+Remember that these dogs are very smart, and there are instances when they will try to outsmart you to get more food.
 Be very firm, lest you want the roles to be reversed.

 You should also make sure that fresh and clean water is available for them all the time to keep them hydrated.